bloy/mike.bloy.org/content/pages/colophon.markdown

 page_order: 120
 ---
 This site was written by hand in [VIM][vim], and designed directly in the browser.
-It uses [jQuery][jquery] for behavior, but does not require javascript to access the content of the site.
+It uses javascript for behavior, but does not require javascript to access the content of the site.
 It will look best in a modern browser, but will degrade gracefully to display its content in any web browser.
-[PostCSS][postcss] and [CSSNext][cssnext] were used to managed the CSS, and [Pelican][pelican] generated the html from templates and markdown.
+[PostCSS][postcss] and [CSSNext][cssnext] were used to manage the CSS, and [Pelican][pelican] generated the html from templates and markdown.

 The source for this website is [available on Github][source].